If you die before you take your deferred benefits

 For a period of least two years before you die:

-- you and your cohabiting partner must have been free to marry or form a civil partnership
+- you must both have been free to marry or enter into a civil partnership

-- you both must have lived together as a married couple or a civil partnership
+- you must have lived together as if married or in a civil partnership

-- you were financially dependent on each other, or your partner was financially dependent on you
+- you must have been financially dependent on each other, or your partner was financially dependent on you

 There are also pensions payable to children who are:

-- between 18 and 23 and in full time education
+- aged between 18 and 23 and in full time education, or

-- suffering from a mental or physical impairment that stops them from taking up a job working at least 30 hours a week for a period of at least 1 year
+- suffering from a mental or physical impairment that stops them working at least 30 hours a week for a period of at least 1 year

 We will request evidence that children between 18 and 23 are in full time education.
 If the child’s application is based on the criteria for physical or mental impairment, we will also require evidence.